Skip to content

 The List

-Behold my list of the top 100 science fiction stories since Frankenstein, which I was able to put together with the help of many internet searches, the Hugo Awards, and my own knowledge.
+On this page you can find my list of the top 100 science fiction stories since Frankenstein.
+I put the list together with the help of many internet searches, the Hugo Awards, and my own knowledge.
+Each title below is linked to my review of that book for easy discovery and reading.

 1. Frankenstein – Mary Shelley — 1818